opensearch-project/opensearch-sdk-java/DESIGN.md

 ![](Docs/Extensions.png)

 Extensions are independent processes which are built using `opensearch-sdk`.
 They communicate with OpenSearch via [transport](https://github.com/opensearch-project/OpenSearch/tree/main/modules/transport-netty4) protocol which today is used to communicate between OpenSearch nodes.
-Extensions are designed to extend features via APIs which are exposed using extension points of OpenSearch.
+Extensions are designed to extend features via transport APIs which are exposed using extension points of OpenSearch.

 ### Discovery
-Extensions are discovered and configured via `extensions.yml` which is read by OpenSearch during the node bootstrap. `ExtensionsOrchestrator` reads through the config file at `~/extensions` and registers extensions within OpenSearch.
+Extensions are discovered and configured via `extensions.yml`, same way we currently have `plugin-descriptor.properties` which is read by OpenSearch during the node bootstrap. `ExtensionsOrchestrator` reads through the config file at `~/extensions` and registers extensions within OpenSearch.
 Here is an example extension configuration `extensions.yml`:

 ```
 extensions:
-  - name: opensearch-sdk
+  - name: opensearch-sdk // extension name
-    uniqueId: opensearch-sdk-1
+    uniqueId: opensearch-sdk-1 // identifier for the extension
-    hostName: 'sdk_host'
+    hostName: 'sdk_host' // name of the host where extension is running
-    hostAddress: '127.0.0.1'
+    hostAddress: '127.0.0.1' // host to reach
-    port: '4532'
+    port: '4532' // port to reach
-    version: '1.0'
+    version: '1.0' // extension version
-    description: Extension for the Opensearch SDK Repo
+    description: Extension for the Opensearch SDK Repo // description of the extension
-    opensearchVersion: '3.0.0'
+    opensearchVersion: '3.0.0' // OpenSearch compatibility
-    javaVersion: '14'
-    className: ExtensionsRunner
-    customFolderName: opensearch-sdk
-    hasNativeController: false
 ```